 Situation #5 – Underdogs After Scoring 10+ Runs

-Another situation where you want to look to back underdogs, is when a team is coming off a high scoring game.
-Look for teams who scored 10 or more runs the previous night and is an underdog.
+Another situation where you want to look to back underdogs is when a team is coming off a high-scoring game.
+Look for teams who scored 10 or more runs the previous night and is a home underdog.
+These teams are 272-315 (46.3%) with average odds of 123.9 and ROI of 3.3%.

 Check out our complete MLB handicapping guide for more ways to beat the books this baseball season.